Edge data centre market sizing

 Edge data centre market sizing forecast

-The forecast is available to our Edge Insights Service subscribers, an off-the-shelf Research service on all things edge.
-Updates to the model are published twice a year, with accompanying reports, and will be shared with subscribers.
+The forecast is available to our Edge Insights Service subscribers, an off-the-shelf research service on all things edge.
+Updates to the model are published annually, with accompanying reports, and will be shared with subscribers.
 To subscribe, or simply find out more, feel free to click here to arrange a call with our team.

 The model seeks to answer the following key questions:

 - How many network edge data centres will there be in the next 5 years?